 Other potential remedies include targeted or broad-based educational programming or training, supported direct conversation or interaction between the Complainant and Respondent, and/or indirect conversation or interaction through a Title IX Officer, facilitated by the Title IX Office.
 Depending on the form of Alternative Resolution used, it may be possible for a Complainant to maintain anonymity.
-The University will not compel a Complainant to engage in mediation, to confront the Respondent directly, or to participate in the term of Alternative Resolution of Alternative Resolution to engage in mediation.

-in cases involving alleged sexual assault.
+The University will not compel a Complainant to engage in mediation, to confront the Respondent directly, or to participate in any particular form of Alternative Resolution.
+Face-to-face mediation, even if voluntary, may not be used in cases involving alleged sexual assault.
 The decision to pursue Alternative Resolution will be made only when the University has sufficient information about the nature and scope of the conduct.